-* The program fee/visa fee and insurance are paid in Shekels to our partner, KPC, when you register at their office on the day of arrival.
-Please take the money along with you in cash.
+- The program fee/visa fee and insurance are paid online in Shekels to our partner, KPC, when making your application with OVC in SA.

 There are no pre-placements, but KPC will try to assist a request for a specific Kibbutz.
 Placement with friends can also be done.

 - Please note you will be required to pay a deposit at the Kibbutz upon arrival (400 ILS - in CASH), as security against the Kibbutz belongings that the volunteers use during their stay.

 What will I do?